johannesugb/johannesugb.github.io/_posts/2026-06-13-android-gpu-debugging.md

 ## Conclusion

 My recommendation for GPU profiling and debugging on Android is straight forward:
 - Try Sokatoa first, and see how far you get with it.
-It is modern and stable (at least in part because it uses Perfetto).
+It is modern, stable, and uses Perfetto as one of its data sources.
-- If you do not find the information you are looking in Sokatoa, try your luck in RenderDoc.
+- If you do not find the information you are looking for in Sokatoa, try your luck in RenderDoc.
+(And hope that it doesn't crash)
 - Avoid Android GPU Inspector